inmyth/mmm-java/README.md

 Amount of seed or counter order.

+`strategy` : String

+Strategy name to be used.
+Refer to strategy section for valid names.

 `isPartialCounter` : boolean

 If true, the bot will counter any order that fully or partially consumes our order.